danielhers/climate-awareness-nlp/README.md

 # Towards Climate Awareness in NLP Research
+The environmental impact of AI, and particularly Natural Language Processing (NLP), has become significant and is worryingly increasing due to the enormous energy consumption of model training and deployment.
+Here, we draw on corporate climate reporting standards and proposes a model card for NLP models, aiming to increase reporting relevance, completeness, consistency, transparency, and accuracy.

 This repository contains the code and model card templates accompanying the paper [Towards Climate Awareness in NLP Research](https://aclanthology.org/2022.emnlp-main.159/), presented in [EMNLP 2022](https://2022.emnlp.org/):

 ```